RBoshae/DesignPatterns/SolidDesignPrinciples/LiskovSubstitutionPrinciple/LiskovSubstitutionPrinciple.md

 # Liskov Substitution Principle
-The Liskov Substitution principle, named after Robert Liskov, specifies that subtypes should be immediately substitutable for their base t
+The Liskov Substitution principle, named after Robert Liskov, specifies that subtypes should be immediately substitutable for their base type.

 ## How the Open-Closed Principle is Used in This Example
 The code example [main.cpp](./main.cpp) demonstrates how the Liskov Substitution